LimKianAn/x-cellent-cloudgateway/README.md

 ...
 ```

-We should see ICMP echo requests and replies being exchanged between the server and the client through the interface wg0.
-Note that `wg0` is a virtual interface constructed by VPN protocol, in our case WireGuard&reg;.
-There must be another real interface involved.
-Let's see that in action!

-Interrupt the running `tcpdump` command at the server and run it again with the interface eth0.
+We shall see ICMP echo requests and replies being exchanged between the server and the client through the interface wg0.
+Note that wg0 is a virtual interface constructed by the VPN protocol, so there must be another real interface involved.
+Interrupt the running tcpdump at the server and run it again against the interface eth0.

 ```sh
 # at server
 tcpdump --interface eth0
 ```

-The results should read:
+The outputs:

 ```terminal
 listening on eth0, link-type EN10MB (Ethernet), snapshot length 262144 bytes